![]() |

 MISSION STATEMENT

-To ensure strict compliance with the guidelines of PPA 2007 and facilitate the activities of the commission through providing adequate information, build, promote and maintain mutually beneficial relationship between the commission and its stakeholders.
+To conduct procurement processes in compliance with the provisions of PPA 2007 and to ensure value for money, transparency, fairness and competitiveness, while fostering mutually beneficial relationship between the Commission and its stakeholders.

 VISION STATEMENT

-To be a reference point for excellent service delivery for the Commission, our stakeholders and the general public.
+An excellent service delivery reference point for the Commission, our stakeholders and the general public.

 SERVICE PROVISION

-- To ensure prompt and timely update of information on the commission’s website.
+• To ensure due process is adhered to in all the activities of the Commission through prompt and timely update of information on procurement processes on the Commission’s website.

-- To ensure that procurement activities are carried out in line with PPA 2007.
+• To ensure that procurement activities are carried out in line with PPA 2007 and all extant Regulations, Guidelines and Federal Government Circulars.

-- Meeting up with governmental and constitutional requirements on the implementation of the commission’s projects.
+• Meeting up with constitutional requirements on the implementation of the Commission’s projects.

-- To provide support for effective management of the commission’s activities.
+• To provide support for management of the Commission’s activities.

 SERVICE DELIVERY

-In discharging the above services the department promptly attends to departmental needs and enquiries
+In discharging the above services the department promptly attends to other department’s needs and requests for procurement of projects, goods and services

 DETAILS OF STAKEHOLDERS